 "Democracy will win"

-The actor Mark Waschke reads and performs Thomas Mann's diaries with special attention to their political content.
+The actor Mark Waschke reads and performs Thomas Mann's diaries with a special focus on their political content.

 September 27, 2025, Theater Lübeck, Beckergrube 16, 23552 Lübeck